Liwen1234-cyber/mybook/docs/intro.md

 ### Javascript

+* 【2025-06-07】[sebastiancarlos / beachpatrol](https://github.com/sebastiancarlos/beachpatrol) - 🏝️ A CLI tool to replace and automate your daily web browser.
 * 【2025-06-05】[DevLARLEY / WidevineProxy2](https://github.com/DevLARLEY/WidevineProxy2) - An extension-based proxy for Widevine EME challenges and license messages.
 Modifies the challenge before it reaches the web player.
 Bypasses Hashes, one-time-tokens and license wrapping.
 * 【2025-06-05】[mendableai / firecrawl-mcp-server](https://github.com/mendableai/firecrawl-mcp-server) - Official Firecrawl MCP Server - Adds powerful web scraping to Cursor, Claude and any other LLM clients.
 * 【2025-06-05】[ConardLi / easy-dataset](https://github.com/ConardLi/easy-dataset) - A powerful tool for creating fine-tuning datasets for LLM